Note

 Tenant

-You can retrieve information about impacted resources for security incidents using the Events API program.
-Authorized users with the specified roles can access the list of resources impacted by a security incident using the endpoints provided here.
+You can retrieve information about impacted resources for security advisories using the Events API program.
+Authorized users with the specified roles can access the list of resources impacted by a security advisory using the endpoints provided here.
 For details on how to access this data, see the API documentation.

 Subscription